 Moreover, the Proposed Project would expand essential facilities currently serving study area residents through the construction of a new public high school, open space amenities, and an enhanced pedestrian bridge that would be larger than the existing bridge and would be fully ADA accessible.
-Portions of the Rezoning Area fall within the 1 percent annual floodplain, a high-risk flood area (see Appendix A, Waterfront Revitalization Consistency Assessment Form).
-As described in Chapter 2, Land Use, Zoning and Public Policy, the proposed buildings would be designed to withstand future flood events and mitigate potential flood-related damages pursuant to the City's Building Code requirements, consistent with Policy 6 of the WRP and the goals set forth by the Zoning for Coastal Flood Resiliency.
+Portions of the Rezoning Area fall within the 1 percent annual floodplain, a high-risk flood area.
+The proposed buildings would be designed to withstand future flood events and mitigate potential flood-related damages pursuant to the City's Building Code requirements, consistent with Policy 6 of the WRP and the goals set forth by the Zoning for Coastal Flood Resiliency.
 Additionally, the Proposed Project's planned resilience infrastructure, such as the proposed flood wall connection to the broader KBCR project along with the nearby East Side Coastal Resiliency projects are expected to significantly reduce flood risk in the future.
 Therefore, the Proposed Project would directly support relevant City policies.